tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 That’s it!
 Note that ChangeTip charges an 8.3% fee per purchase.
 Still, if you need bitcoin fast this is a good option.

-If you’re not a U.S. resident, [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow" target="_blank"} lets European users buy bitcoin instantly with a 3D secure credit or debit card.
+If you’re not a U.S. resident, [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} lets European users buy bitcoin instantly with a 3D secure credit or debit card.
 Coinbase charges a flat 3% fee on each purchase.

 Some more places to buy bitcoin instantly with a credit or debit card: Coinmama (worldwide), Coinhouse (France), Coinimal (Europe).

 ## Buy Bitcoin Instantly with PayPal

 PayPal is the most common way to pay online.
-So, obviously there is an easy way to [buy bitcoin with PayPal](/en/buy-bitcoin-paypal/), right?
+So, obviously there is an [easy way to buy bitcoin with PayPal](/en/buy-bitcoin-paypal/), right?
 Unfortunately there isn’t.
 PayPal actually bans the sale of bitcoins for PayPal merchants.
 Because Bitcoin transactions are irreversible and PayPal transactions are reversible, there would be a very high fraud rate for anyone selling bitcoins for PayPal.

-We’re going to show you the easiest way to convert your PayPal balance to bitcoin: [VirWoX](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow" target="_blank"}.
+We’re going to show you the easiest way to convert your PayPal balance to bitcoin: VirWoX.
 Using VirWoX you’ll end up paying around 9% in fees, but keep in mind this is the cheapest way to convert PayPal to bitcoin.
 You may need to wait a couple days after opening an account before you can use this method; read more here.

-[VirWoX](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow" target="_blank"} stands for Virtual World Exchange, and mainly serves as a way for people to buy Second Life Lindens, a currency used in the virtual world Second Life.
+[VirWoX](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"} stands for Virtual World Exchange, and mainly serves as a way for people to buy Second Life Lindens, a currency used in the virtual world Second Life.
 You can’t buy bitcoin with PayPal directly at VirWoX, but it’s possible to first buy Second Life Lindens (SLL) and then trade your Second Life Lindens for Bitcoin.

-## 1. [Open an account](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow" target="_blank"} on [VirWoX](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow" target="_blank"}
+## 1. [Open an account](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"} on VirWoX

 From the home page, click on "Not registered yet?"